rodneygauna/csci-130-linux-fundamentals/Week 02/lecture-notes.md

 Discussed the 'whoami' command

+Discussed the 'hostname' command (which is the name of the machine).

 Showed an example of the 'alias' command. the alias command creates a keyword shortcut that run a full command.

 ```bash